TitoMoi/servihelper/README.md

 1. **Use only google drive _(or other solution)_ to centralize and share copies of servihelper.**

-   - Do not enable config -> online mode.
+   - Do not enable: config -> online mode.
-   - Required knowledge of how to install and run google drive app _(or other solution)_
+   - Required knowledge of how to install and run google drive desktop app _(or other solution)_
    - Your responsability to ensure that you have the last backup before working.
    - Import the last backup, work locally and export it to the shared folder. _(little complexity and a bit of overhead later, on finish you have to save your backup to the shared folder and notify, **this is the most robust approach and the one i recommend**)_

 2. **Export the app data from administrator one and importing in the app of the administrator two sharing the copy through email or whatsapp _(not recommended)_**

-   - Do not activate config -> online mode.
+   - Do not activate: config -> online mode.
    - Do not use shared folder _(google drive or others...)_
    - _(Easy, no complexity but an overhead to understand wich and where is the latest copy)_

 3. **Enable built in online mode with a shared folder _(google drive, one drive... also not recommended)_**

-   - Enable config -> online mode _(Required setup inside Servihelper in the config section to configure the shared folder)_
+   - Enable: config -> online mode _(Required setup inside Servihelper in the config section to configure the shared folder)_
-   - Required knowledge of how to install and run google drive app _(or other solution)_
+   - Required knowledge of how to install and run google drive desktop app _(or other solution)_
    - Your responsability to ensure that all files are synchronized before working.
    - Warning: Sometimes data is not updated on real time.
    - _(this way of work has configuration complexity but later has less overhead, just check you are online and google drive is working and files are up to date)_